Dr. Sarah J. Greenwald

 Other activities can increase or decrease this grade.

-Asking and answering thought provoking questions, coming up with creative
+asking and answering thought provoking questions, coming up with creative

-ways of thinking about the material, and explaining
+or fun ways of thinking about the material, and explaining

 the material to others are some examples of positive participation that will

 increase your grade.
-Performing
+On the other hand, performing

-activities that detract from the professional classroom environment will
+activities that detract from the professional classroom environment

 result in a lowered participation grade.